wiebew/ispconfig_install/README.md

 ### HTTPS/SSL
 This script will configure nginx that all webtraffic for webmail and port 8080 and 8081 to use HTTPS/SSL.
 The certificate is also reused for postfix.
 If you want to use your own certificates.
 Comment out the certificate creation part and replace the cert files in /etc/ssl/private with a symlink pointing to the desired cert files.

+The settings will give a ngingx site that rates as *A+* for SSL Security, more info: https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html
+The test was done with https://www.ssllabs.com/ssltest

 ### PhpMyAdmin
 Should phpmyadmin not work, ssh to host and run